Regular Bipartite Graphs And Their Properties: Abstract

-\begin{multicols}{2} {\bfseries \textit{Abstract}{}--- \ We introduce a new notation called Balanced Tanner Units for regular bipartite graphs.
-Several enumeration problems for labeled and unlabeled Balanced Tanner Units have been introduced.
-A general algorithm for enumerating all non-isomorphic $(m,2)$ Balanced Tanner Units has been described and a mathematical proof has been provided for its completeness.
-An abstraction of $m$ Symmetric Permutation Tree in order to visualize a labeled $(m,r)$ BTU and enumerate its automorphism group has been introduced. \ An algorithm to generate the partition associated with two compatible permutations has been introduced.
-The relationship between Automorphism Group and permutation enumeration problem has been used to derive formulae for the number of compatible permutations corresponding to a specified partition.
-A family of labeled $(m,r)$ BTUs referred to as \ $\Phi (\beta _{1},\beta _{2},\ldots,\beta _{r\text{--}1})$ has been introduced and an upper bound on the number of non-isomorphic graphs in this family has been derived and we raise open questions for girth maximum $(m,r)$ BTU.}
+We introduce a new notation for representing labeled regular bipartite graphs of arbitrary degree.
+Several enumeration problems for labeled and unlabeled regular bipartite graphs have been introduced.
+A general algorithm for enumerating all non-isomorphic $2$-regular bipartite graphs for a specified number of vertices has been described and a mathematical proof has been provided for its completeness.
+An abstraction of $m$ Symmetric Permutation Tree in order to visualize a labeled $r$-Regular Bipartite Graph with $2m$ vertices and enumerate its automorphism group has been introduced.
+An algorithm to generate the partition associated with two compatible permutations has been introduced.
+The relationship between Automorphism Group and permutation enumeration problem has been used to derive formulae for the number of compatible permutations corresponding to a specified partition. \\ \\ \textbf{Keywords:} Permutation Groups; $r$-Regular Bipartite Graph; Girth Maximum $r$-Regular Bipartite Graph with $2m$ vertices